TaseenFuadJeem/independent-service-provider_website/README.md

 * The homepage, it has a section where people can know about which top companies with Steve worked.
 * In Gallery route, you can see some the popular photos of Steve Rogers.
 * Blogs route has some question and answerers.
-* The Course route is __protected__ with login.
-You must have to login first to access the courses.
-This route has some free photography courses from Steve Rogers.
+* The services route is __protected__ with login.
+You must have to login first to access the Services.
+This route has some free photography Services from Steve Rogers.
 * In the about route, you can learn about The __Developer__ of this website.
 * It has a footer with useful links.
 * The last route is login.
 You can login there with your email and password.